 Nplate and Promacta have different approved uses.
 But they’re both used to increase platelet counts in adults and children ages 1 year and older with ITP.

-These drugs haven’t been directly compared in clinical studies.
-But reviews of both studies in adults and studies in children found these drugs to be similarly effective in treating ITP.
+These drugs haven’t been directly compared in clinical trials.
+But 2018 reviews of studies in adults and studies in children found these drugs to be similarly effective in treating ITP.

 In addition, a 2019 review of studies done in adults found Nplate to be slightly more effective than Promacta in treating ITP.
 But this review also found that Promacta was a reasonable alternative to Nplate.